herobank110/qt-material-ui/docs/get-started/core-concepts.md

 This reduces the boilerplate code needed to implement dynamic components.

-> It's possible to build custom components with this feature, or simply
+> It's possible to build custom components to benefit from this feature,
-> use the provided components inside any standard Qt app.
+> or simply use the provided components inside any standard Qt app.

 ```python
 # Qt convention